igrigorik/webp-detect/README.md

 ### What about server X?

+* See list of included server configurations above.
+* Connect middleware (node.js): https://github.com/msemenistyi/connect-image-optimus
-Please send a pull request!
+* ... please send a pull request!